Why Join the Café?

 The f/64 photographers, especially the men, were a hard drinking, hard womanizing bunch.
 They met, they philosophized, and they partied.
 Ansel Adams arranged to have their work exhibited in San Francisco on November 15, 1932, at the de Young Museum.

 THE ART JUNKET OF BERKELEY, CALIFORNIA.
 Over an espresso and a piece of hot apple pie, my daughter, Erin, and I met in a café on Solano Avenue in North Berkeley.
 We discussed the idea of reviving the salon concept for artists; a salon for artists who are beset with 21st century demands, yet need to make art.
 Supported by my second daughter, Katie, the three of us recruited a few friends to come to our first salon in March 2015.
+The Art Junket - East met for the first time in New York in February 2019.

 THE PHOTOGRAPHERS CAFÉ.
 Join me HERE in the Café.
 We will talk about photography.
 Show our photos.
 Meet new people.